How to Make $5,000 Reselling Clothes Online

 Pictures

-When it comes to taking photos I have one motto: “Give them no reason not to purchase”.
-People need to be convinced that they have seen everything.
-Upwards of 6 photos will give them that reassurance.
-I recommend close-ups, a front, back, and side view.
+When it came to taking photos, I followed one motto: “Give them no reason not to purchase.”
+I knew people needed to be convinced that they had seen everything.
+So, I made sure to include upwards of 6 photos to provide that reassurance.
+My recommendations were close-ups, front, back, and side views.

 Equipment

-- Mannequin (optional) I was lucky to grab a male and female mannequin from a store closing in the mall.
+- Mannequin (optional): I was fortunate enough to acquire male and female mannequins from a store closing in the mall.

-- Lightbox (recommended) removes all shadows and is great for close-ups.
+- Lightbox (recommended): It removed all shadows and was excellent for close-ups.

-- Steamer (necessary) not only removes wrinkles but also eliminates odor and bacteria.
+- Steamer (necessary): It not only removed wrinkles but also eliminated odor and bacteria.

-- White Brick Wallpaper (recommended) reflects light, eliminates shadow, and aesthetically pleasing.
+- White Brick Wallpaper (recommended): It reflected light, eliminated shadows, and had an aesthetically pleasing effect.

 Pricing